appvia/terraform-aws-instance-scheduler/README.md

 - Next we can use a stackset, or stack to deploy the resources to the target accounts (spokes).
 - Ensure the resources in the account was tagged with the `var.scheduler_tag_name` and the value points to a known schedule definition.

+### Producing the Scheduler

+You can use the following example to deploy the scheduler,

 ```hcl
 locals {
   tags = {